systematic-magic/AgingPubMed/research_papers_html.rst

 	   .. image:: /_static/html_fig_reference_br_a-c.png
    	  	:alt: Figure number
    	  	:scale: 99%

-	If a reference to :ref:`panel letter<figure_pannel>` is missing, then please ask author to provide one.

 13.4.
 Check that figure numbers are assigned to figures linearly (1, 2, 3 and so on) as well as continuously and there are no gaps in a sequence.
 In other words there should be no situation when there are figures 1, 3 and 4 in the article, but figure 2 is missing.